-Canine optic nerve hypoplasia (ONH) is a congenital condition that affects the development of the optic nerve in dogs.
+Canine optic nerve hypoplasia (ONH) is a congenital condition that affects the development of optic nerves.
 Affected dogs typically have vision problems, which can range from mild to severe.

-The diagnosis of ONH is typically made through a combination of physical examination and imaging tests.
-A veterinarian will first perform a thorough physical exam to look for signs of vision problems, such as squinting or nystagmus.
-The veterinarian may then order imaging tests, such as an MRI or CT scan, to confirm the diagnosis.
+Diagnosing ONH is typically made through a combination of physical examination and imaging tests.
+A veterinarian will first perform a thorough physical exam to look for signs of vision problems, such as squinting or nystagmus (involuntary eye movements).
+The veterinarian can order imaging tests, such as an MRI or CT scan, to confirm their diagnosis.

 Symptoms of Canine Optic Nerve Hypoplasia

-The most common symptom of canine optic nerve hypoplasia is vision problems, which can range from mild to severe.
-Affected dogs may squint or have difficulty focusing their eyes, and may also have nystagmus (involuntary eye movements).
-Some affected dogs may also have a dilated pupil, which can be seen when the eye is examined with an ophthalmoscope.
+The most common symptom of optic nerve hypoplasia is vision problems, which can range from mild to severe.
+Affected dogs might squint or have difficulty focusing their eyes, and can also have nystagmus.
+Some affected dogs can have dilated pupils, which can be seen when their eyes are examined with an ophthalmoscope.

 Diagnosing Canine Optic Nerve Hypoplasia